mrxliu/etcd-nginx-config/README.md

 ----------------
-Where is it?
-(Installation)
+Installation
 ----------------
 Download the latest binary for your OS from the [downloads page](downloads.md).

 Uncompress it wherever you like.
-Somewhere in your $PATH might be handy.
+Somewhere in your `$PATH` might be handy.

 ----------------
-How is it [done]?
-(Usage)
+Usage
 ----------------
 1) Install nginx and configure it to load all `*.conf` files from a configuration directory (this is the default setup for most packages).
 The `etcd-nginx-config` binary will write config files to this location, which can be passed to `etcd-nginx-config` as `-nginx-dir`.
 It defaults to `/etc/nginx/conf.d`.